Personalised & Memorial Guide

 A memorial or photo-led gift is easier to choose when the next step is small.
 Start with the photo, the name or wording, and the tone you want the piece to carry.
 It does not need to be complicated to feel personal.

-• Choose a softer route if the gift is for someone who is grieving.
+- Choose a softer guide if the gift is for someone who is grieving.

 When you are buying for someone else, simple is usually kinder.
 A name, a clear photo and a calm product choice are enough.